-CMAT is a common entrance exam conducted by AICTE for students who are seeking admissions into management courses provided across a number of universities and institutes in India.
+CMAT is a common entrance exam conducted by NTA for students seeking admissions into management courses provided by AICTE-approved universities and institutes.
 Since 2012, AICTE has been conducting CMAT twice in an academic year in September and February for admission to PG programmes in management.
-But, now it will be conducted once in a year.
-This change was set to be implemented from 2016-17 onwards.
-CMAT will be conducted in the month of January, 2018.
+But, now it is conducted once in a year.
+This change was implemented from academic session 2016-17 onwards.
+CMAT is generally conducted in the month of January.

-The total number of questions in this exam is usually 100, with 25 questions each from four sections, and the time allotted is 180 minutes.
+The total number of questions in CMAT is 100, with 25 questions each from four sections, and the time allotted is 180 minutes.
 Each question carries 4 marks and there is a 1/4th negative marking for each wrong answer.
 Test takers normally get around one and half minute to solve each question.
 In CMAT, verbal section appears by the name of Language Comprehension.
 The marking scheme is same across all sections.
 There is no sectional time limit in CMAT.

 - In CMAT 2019, there were 4 RC passages.
 Three of the passages were short and had 3 questions each.
 One passage was moderate in length and had 6 questions.